Web Accessibility Lawsuits and Key Takeaways You Should Know 2020

-- Americans with Disabilities Act
+The Americans with Disabilities Act

 Avoid lawsuits and manage accessibility on your site.
 Download the Ultimate Web Accessibility Checklist >

-2018 Web Accessibility Lawsuits
+The Top 5 Web Accessibility Lawsuits

-4 Key Takeaways for Web Accessibility
+3 Key Takeaways from Web Accessibility Lawsuits

 - Empty links without text